Lordkaito/Lordkaito/README.md

 - 👋 Hi, I’m @Lordkaito
 - 👀 I’m interested in programming in general, all kind of languages, technologies etc.
 - 🌱 I’m currently learning JS, improving my HTML and CSS knowledge, learning some about terminal (linux) and more
 - 💞️ I’m looking to collaborate on whatever I can.
-I might not best right know, but if someone trusts me I can do a lot, I'm sure about that
+I might not best right know, but I will!
 - 📫 You can text me via Twitter (@cespedesisai), email (cespedesisai88@gmail.com) or via discord (lordkaito#9910)

 <!---